What is the Compulsory Mental Healthcare Act?

 The Compulsory Mental Healthcare Act (Dutch: Wvggz) deals with the rights of people who are required to receive compulsory care because of a psychological condition.

-Who does the Compulsory Mental Healthcare Act apply to?
+To who does the Compulsory Mental Healthcare Act apply?

 The Wvggz applies to people in whom a psychological disorder results in behaviour that can lead to serious harm for themselves or for others.
-If voluntary care to eliminate serious harm is not possible, a judge can impose a compulsory medical care order.
+This can only be applied when voluntary care to eliminate serious harm is not possible.
 There are obligatory conditions for compulsory medical care.
 It can only be imposed if it is:

 - the only way of eliminating serious harm;

 - proportionate (not excessive for the serious harm that needs to be resolved);